Uwancha/Tic-Tac-Toe/README.md

 ## Installation and Usage

-1. Clone the repository to your local machine using `git clone https://github.com/uwancha/tic-tac-toe.git`
+1. Clone the repository to your local machine using `git clone https://github.com/uwancha/Tic-Tac-Toe.git`
-2. Navigate to the project directory using `cd tic-tac-toe`
+2. Navigate to the project directory using `cd Tic-Tac-Toe`
 3. Open the `index.html` file in your web browser
 4. Play the game by clicking on the grid squares